 But reading your IRS transcript can be a bit tricky and the details and codes can be hard to follow.
-So based on a recent video I posted on this topic and viewer feedback, here is an accompanying written summary to help decipher the key parts on your account transcript.
+So based on a video I posted on this topic and viewer feedback, here is an accompanying written summary, with a couple of examples, to help decipher the key parts on your account transcript.

 As you will see some of the information on your transcript is insightful when it comes to your tax refund, while other data points or dates are just informational or irrelevant.
 The key is to know the difference.

 Note: You will need your free IRS transcript and your WMR/IRS2Go (plus see our unofficial IRS refund schedule guideline), to get specific details around your return processing and refund direct deposit or check payment dates.

 Get the latest money, tax and stimulus news directly in your inbox

 Example 1 – So what do all these highlighted transcript items mean?

 Below are highlighted parts of a real transcript (condensed for clarity) and explanations of the tax transcript transaction codes (TC) to help you interpret what to look for when it comes to tax return and refund processing.

 Teal (top item, -$9,109) = This is your estimated or actual NET refund amount for the current tax year.
 This will be a negative number because from the IRS’ perspective this is what they owe you.
 A refund in their eyes is a tax over payment.
 You can see the calculation of this in your individual line items that make up this amount in the detailed section of your transcript (other highlighted colors)